obriencj/obriencj.github.io/content/projects/motorcycle.md

 Fuel injected, SOHC, air-cooled -- 249cc of pure joy.
 Mine came from [Team Powersports in Raleigh][tps].
-I've made a few modifications so far, but apart from the possibility of a custom seat soem day I think I'm about done changing her up.
+I've made a few modifications so far, but apart from the possibility of a custom seat someday I think I'm about done changing her up.

-* de-stickered
+* removed stickers
 * added tank knee pads
 * intake snorkel removed
 * second-hand, black flyscreen from Dart